splunk/public-o11y-docs/get-started/phase3/phase3-apm.rst

 To expand and optimize Splunk Infrastructure Monitoring, you must do the following:

 1. :ref:`optimize-data <Optimize data usage.
-Analyze cardinality contribution of indexed span tags and processes.>
+Analyze cardinality contribution of indexed span tags and processes.>'

-2. :ref:`bottlenecks <Identify and address bottlenecks in code and architecture using AlwaysOn Profiling.>
+2. :ref:`bottlenecks <Identify and address bottlenecks in code and architecture using AlwaysOn Profiling.>'

-3. :ref:`data-links-apm <Utilize Data Links to connect APM properties to relevant resources.>
+3. :ref:`data-links-apm <Utilize Data Links to connect APM properties to relevant resources.>'

-4. :ref:`onboard-apps <Onboard all production applications.>
+4. :ref:`onboard-apps <Onboard all production applications.>'

 .. _optimize-data: